PrzemyslawSwiderski/ImageResizer/README.md

 ## EXE file usage
 * Insert photos you want to have smaller size to images_to_resize folder.
-* Change default config values if necessary.
+* Change default config values if necessary or pass them as arguments.
 * Run resize_images.exe
 * View output files in output_images folder